 Version 1.x of Stable Diffusion is the one we have seen in this article.
 The difference from model 1.4 to model 1.5 has been the training time, so version 1.5 is capable of generating higher quality images.

 In Stable Diffusion 2.x there have been more substantial changes.
-Version 1.x uses the ViT-L/14 model from Open AI while Stable Diffusion 2.x uses the OpenCLIP model from LAION.
-This model is a larger version of ViT-L/14 and has been trained with copyright-free images.
+Version 1.x uses the CLIP ViT-L model from Open AI while Stable Diffusion 2.x uses the OpenCLIP ViT-H model from LAION.
+This model is a larger version of CLIP ViT-L and has been trained with copyright-free images.
 Images up to 768x768 pixels have been used as opposed to 1.x which uses images up to 512x512, so images generated with version 2 have higher quality/resolution.

 As for copyright-free images, it is positive for the community but has also brought some criticism.
 The results in some cases are of worse quality than in the previous version when generating images using proprietary styles or celebrity faces.
 NSFW images are also not allowed in this version.